greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pgbouncer-admin.html.md

 Additionally, the user name `pgbouncer` is allowed to log in without password when the login comes via the Unix socket and the client has same Unix user UID as the running process.

+The admin console currently only supports the simple query protocol.
+Some drivers use the extended query protocol for all commands; these drivers will not work for this console.

 You can control connections between PgBouncer and Greenplum Database from the console.
 You can also set PgBouncer configuration parameters.

 ## <a id="opt"></a>Options